jminjares4/Microprocessor-2-Lab-Template/Lab_6/README.md

     gpio_int_type_t intr_type;      /*!< GPIO interrupt type                                  */
 } gpio_config_t;
 ~~~
 In order to fill in the structure `gpio_config_t`, each variable is refference to another structure.
 Inside the `uint64_t pin_bin_mask` it need a to bit shift the pin number that converts from a int to an unsigned long long by using `1ULL << BUTTON`.
 After tknowing the the next variables have different function structures.
 For the `gpio_mode_t mode`, use the listing below in order to set what your button will do ass well if you want to set it up as an output.
-If you are using the output mode just remember that in ordet o call an output you nned to use `GPIO.out = BIT#`.
+If you are using the output mode just remember that in order to call an output you need to use `GPIO.out = BIT#`.
 ~~~c
 typedef enum {
     GPIO_MODE_DISABLE = GPIO_MODE_DEF_DISABLE,                                                         /*!< GPIO mode : disable input and output             */